formkit/docs-content/guides/build-a-multi-step-form.md

 ## Form submission and receiving errors

-The last piece of the puzzle is actually submitting the form and handling any errors we receive from the backend — which we've faked for this guide.
+The last piece of the puzzle is submitting the form and handling any errors we receive from the backend sever — which we'll fake for the purposes of this guide.

 We submit the form by adding an `@submit` handler to the `<FormKit type="form">`.
 While we're at it, let's modify the FormKit-provided submit button using the `submit-label` prop: